 SEA ESG Strategic Framework

 We consider our success in generating value for the company to be highly dependent on our ability to provide effective responses to the needs of the context in which we operate: we ensure accessibility and connectivity on a global scale and act as catalysts for the local and national social and economic fabric.

-breakdown of sea spa co2 emissions into scope 1, 2 and 3 (% of total emissions)
+Breakdown of CO2 emissions between Scope 1, Scope 2 and Scope 3 of SEA SpA (% of total emissions)

-In 2020, Malpensa Cargo City continued to have a major impact on Made in Italy exports, especially in the furniture, chemical, fashion and mechanical sectors.
+In 2021, Malpensa Cargo City continued to have a significant impact on Made-in-Italy exports, with especial reference to furniture, chemical, transport vehicles and mechanical industries.

 Export value shares for some industrial sectors via Malpensa (Euro millions)

 Our Malpensa and Linate airports act as key enabler for us to engage with the local communities by creating opportunities and promoting shared growth.

 The overall impact of the Milan airport system on the economy of Northern Italy in 2021 can be estimated at around €28bn, corresponding to over 215 thousand jobs created.